RanjitPatil/Malicious-PDF-Analysis/README.md

 ## Understand the PDF file structure

-**1. Header -** contains the version number of the pdf file.
+**1. Header -** Contains the version number of the pdf file.

-**2. Body -** contains objects - obj values (number) denotes its name and its version number, obj & endobj refers to the beginning and end of an object.
+**2. Body -** Contains objects - obj values (number) denotes its name and its version number, obj & endobj refers to the beginning and end of an object.

 **3. Cross Reference Table -** Specifies the offset from the start of the file to each object in the file, so that the PDF reader will be able to locate them without loading the whole document, begins with the keyword xref.

-**4. Trailer -** contains overall info about the PDF, points to the start of Cross Reference Table.
+**4. Trailer -** Contains overall info about the PDF, points to the start of Cross Reference Table.